-- Scholarship benefit - How will the scholarship make study possible? (optional)
+- Scholarship benefit: How will the scholarship make your goals possible?

 You must upload the following in the supporting documentation section.
 (Please use only the following formats- pdf, word, jpeg or excel.
 We can only guarantee these formats will be accepted)

 - Other: please upload a comprehensive date-ordered list (showing 2020 first in the list and going backwards, that is, 2020, 2019, 2018) of your sporting achievements, including times and placing/ranking.

 - You can choose to add copies of your most outstanding sporting certificates/awards/copies of media articles that make you stand out in your chosen sport.

 The assessment is made on the basis of an assessment in accordance with the following five categories:

 - Financial hardship

 Applicants may be requested to attend an interview.